Inert waste acceptance criteria - featured image.

 Inert Waste Disposal and the Requirements for Acceptance Testing

-While the definition of inert waste in the UK, is very restricted by the waste regulations to ensure that when inert waste is disposed to land it will not produce pollution as contaminated groundwater or polluted run-off.
+The definition of inert waste in the UK, is very restricted by the waste regulations to ensure that when inert waste is disposed to land it will not produce pollution as contaminated groundwater or polluted run-off.

 This is important as substantial volumes of inert waste remain which are disposed to regulated inert waste landfills.